isomerpages/mof-gfg/_g20-eminent-persons-group/Finance.md

 Further, the complexity and interconnectivity of the system are continually evolving ' with changing business models, new players spread out more widely geographically, and new technologies.
 Given this rapidly changing landscape, no one international body - the IMF, FSB or the BIS alone - can have a comprehensive grip on the risks in this system.
 However, existing responsibilities for global financial stability are still too diffused.
 The last crisis illustrated the consequences.

-Proposal 12: Integrate the surveillance efforts of the IMF, FSB and BIS in a coherent global risk map, while preserving the independence of each of the three institutions' perspectives.
+### Proposal 12: Integrate the surveillance efforts of the IMF, FSB and BIS in a coherent global risk map, while preserving the independence of each of the three institutions' perspectives. ###

-Up Arrow

 Effective and integrated global surveillance and risk identification will reduce the likelihood of future crises.
 We must bring the distinct lenses of the IMF, FSB and BIS together, while retaining their comparative advantages ' the IMF on economic and macro-financial risks, spillovers and sovereign vulnerabilities; the FSB on financial system vulnerabilities, including the effects of regulatory adaptations and resulting incentives; and the BIS on global flows and market infrastructure.
 Illustrative contributions by the three institutions are sketched in Annex 4.